California Approves Groundbreaking Transmission Plan to Connect 40GW of Renewable Energy Projects

 This visionary transmission plan showcases an array of 45 projects aimed at system expansion and upgrades.
 Among these projects, an impressive 17GW of solar generation is set to be distributed throughout various locations across the state.
 Additionally, over 3.5GW of in-state wind generation will be integrated into existing wind development regions, including Tehachapi.

-Furthermore, the plan includes ambitious initiatives such as over 1GW of development, primarily concentrated in California's Imperial Valley, as well as in southern Nevada.
-To ensure optimal utilization of renewable energy resources, the plan allows for battery storage projects to be co-located with renewable generation projects across the state.
+Furthermore, the plan includes ambitious initiatives such as over 1GW of geothermal development, primarily concentrated in California's Imperial Valley, as well as in southern Nevada.
+To ensure optimal utilization of renewable energy resources, the plan allows for storage projects to be co-located with renewable generation projects across the state.
 Additionally, stand-alone storage facilities will be strategically located closer to major load centers in the LA Basin, greater Bay Area, and San Diego.

 Not content with relying solely on in-state resources, CAISO also intends to import over 4.5GW of out-of-state wind generation from neighboring regions such as Idaho, , and .
 This will be made possible by enhancing corridors from the ISO border in south-eastern Nevada and from western Arizona into California load centers.